 - 4 ounces diced pimentos drained

 - 1 tablespoon prepared horseradish

 - 1 teaspoon black pepper

 - 5 pounds russet potatoes peeled and cut into 3" chunks

-- 1 cup warmed milk plus additional if desired
+- ¾ cups warmed milk to the touch, plus additional if desired

 - 6 tablespoons butter softened